clockworkengineer/Antik/readme.md

 # Introduction #

-This repository contains the master copies of C++ based utility classes that I use in my projects.
+This repository contains the master copies of the C++ based utility classes that I use in my projects.
 Copies of these classes in other repositories while working will not usually be up to date.

 # [Task Class](https://github.com/clockworkengineer/Antikythera_mechanism/blob/master/classes/CFileTask.cpp) #